-The Event is broken down into Trackside and Landside areas and these two areas are separated by a fence line.
-A phenomenal amount of work has gone into preparing the Trackside area which has been reported in detail on other pages of this website.
-At some stage in Q2 of 2015, our advance party will take possession of the Trackside from NCPG and erect the Technical Camp in the NE area near R31.
-This Technical Camp will be just inside Trackside and adjacent will be the Media Camp, with the Public Viewing Area adjacent on Landside.
+The event is broken down into 'Trackside' and 'Landside' areas, which are separated by a fence line.
+A phenomenal amount of work has gone into preparing the Trackside area, which has been reported in detail on other pages of this website.
+At some stage prior to running, our advance party will take possession of the Trackside from NCPG and erect the Technical Camp in the NE area near R31.
+This Technical Camp will be just inside Trackside and adjacent will be the Media Camp, with the public viewing area adjacent on Landside.

-- Emergency services ie fire/medical/police.
-Nearest general hospital is in Upington.
+- emergency services ie fire/medical/police (the nearest general hospital is in Upington)

-- Entertainments for non-run days ie safari outings, astronomy classes, concerts etc.
+- entertainments for non-run days, such as safari outings, astronomy classes, concerts

 Arrangements during our two deployments will be similar, although we are hoping that RV rentals will be more obvious in the Upington area.
 We are also discussing with various travel groups the opportunities to promote a package holiday approach.

-All of the above is dependent on the timely completion of the Bloodhound Supersonic Car and specialist support vehicles.
-It is also dependent on the successful completion of our 200 mph runway tests at Newquay Airport in Q2 2015.
-We appreciate this makes your travel planning difficult so we encourage you to follow our website and social media for project updates.
+All of the above is dependent on the timely completion of the Car and specialist support vehicles.
+It is also dependent on the successful completion of our 200mph runway tests at Newquay Airport before relocating to Hakskeen Pan.
+We appreciate this makes your travel planning difficult, so we encourage you to follow our website and social media for project updates.

-Even if we are there and you are there, we can not guarantee you will see the Car run - there are many decisions to be made before the Car runs - are all the systems ready? is the driver ready? is the team ready? are the weather conditions good? etc etc.
+Even if we are there and you are there, we can not guarantee you will see the Car run as there are many decisions to be made before it does, such as: are all the systems ready?
+Is the driver ready?
+Is the team ready?
+And are the weather conditions good?

 Hakskeen Pan or Hakskeenpan?

-"Hakskeen" is "heel" in Afrikaans, the language used in South Africa, and a "pan" in this sense is a natural depression in the ground.
-Hakskeenpan is probably named due to its shape on a map.
+"Hakskeen" is "heel" in Afrikaans, one of the languages used in South Africa, and a "pan" in this sense is a natural depression in the ground.
+Hakskeen Pan is probably named due to its shape on a map.
 In Afrikaans, you would say Hakskeenpan, but in English this becomes Hakskeen Pan.

 The notice in the picture at the top of this page is a mis-spelling!